How to Make Your Vehicle Last Longer

-A while back, the Cash for Clunkers program was all over the North Dakota news.
-Minnesota people could trade in their old vehicle for a new one that got better fuel economy and receive a government rebate.
+A while back, the Cash for Clunkers program was all over the news.
+Minnesotans could trade in their old vehicle for a new one that got better fuel economy and receive a government rebate.

 A lot of Minnesota motorists had so-called clunkers that they wanted to keep.
-They’re good commuters, Minnesota grocery getters or toy haulers.
-They enjoy that fact that they’re paid off, or soon will be.
+They’re good commuters, Minnesota grocery-getters or toy-haulers.
+They enjoy the fact that their cars are paid off, or soon will be.
 They would gladly like to keep their car or trucks for 200,000 miles or more – as long as it’s economical to do so.

 There are plenty of Minnesota drivers whose vehicles are running after 150,000 or 200,000 miles.
-We can learn from what they’re doing to keep our own car or trucks on the road in North Dakota .
+We can learn from what they’re doing to keep our own car or trucks on the road in Minnesota.

 The astute Minnesota drivers of high-mileage cars often report a common denominator of never skipping an oil change.

 There’s another essential reason why the scheduled oil change is so important for Minnesota car owners.
 It’s simple – a Kennedy Transmission Brake & Auto Service professional is going to be looking at your car.
 All of your fluid levels will be inspected and topped off so they won’t get so low that damage can be done.
-If there is a significant fluid loss, let’s use brake fluid as an example, your Kennedy Transmission Brake & Auto Service technician can look for the cause of the loss and find the problem before it leads to an accident or expensive repair.
+If there is a significant brake fluid loss, for example, your Kennedy Transmission Brake & Auto Service technician can look for the cause of the loss and find the problem before it leads to an accident or expensive repair.

 Your kind and professional Kennedy Transmission Brake & Auto Service service specialist will also visually inspect your car or truck for worn belts and hoses, uneven tire wear, leaking shock absorbers and more.
 Problems get addressed before they lead to repairs that cost more than the car’s worth.

 And your Kennedy Transmission Brake & Auto Service advisor will be able to remind you of other important services that the factory recommends you get done.
-Just think of that oil change the same way as you do about going to your Minnesota dentist for your six month cleaning and checkup.
-Don’t skip it.
+Just think of that oil change the same way as you do about going to your dentist for your six-month cleaning and checkup: don’t skip it.

 Of course, these things cost some cash, but they are less expensive than new car or truck payments in Minnesota.
 With proper service at Kennedy Transmission Brake & Auto Service in Minnesota and regular inspections, you’ll keep surprise repairs to a minimum and more money in your wallet.